cmu-hgc-mac/.github/profile/README.md

 # MAC Projects

-This flowchart outlines the vaious steps of HGCal Silicon Module Assembly at a Module Assembly Center (MAC).
+This flowchart outlines the various steps of HGCal Silicon Module Assembly at a Module Assembly Center (MAC).
 The code associated with the various steps are linked below.

 ## Related projects
 - [Encapsulation procedure and programs for LD Full](https://github.com/cmu-hgc-mac/encapsulation)